History of the Jews in Basel: The Basel Massacre

 The hut was set alight and the Jews locked inside were burned to death or suffocated.

 The number of 300 to 600 victims mentioned in medieval sources is not credible; the entire community of Jews in the city at the time was likely of the order of 100, and many of them would have escaped in the face of persecution in the preceding weeks.
 A number of 50 to 70 victims is thought to be plausible by modern historians.

 Jewish children appear to have been spared, but they were forcibly baptized and placed in monasteries.
 It appears that also a number of adult Jews were spared because they accepted conversion.

 Similar pogroms took place in Freiburg on 30 January, and in Strasbourg on 14 February.

 The massacre had notably taken place before the Black Death had even reached the city.

 When it finally broke out in April to May 1349, the converted Jews were still blamed for well poisoning.

-They were accused and partly executed, partly expulsed.
-By the end of 1349, the Jews of Basel had been murdered, their cemetery destroyed and all debts to Jews declared settled.
+They were accused and partly executed, partly expelled.
+By the end of 1349, the Jews of Basel had been murdered, their cemetery destroyed, and all debts to Jews declared settled.